hubplanner/API/Sections/milestones.md

 A successful search will return a `200` Ok response status from the server.

-## Create a new Booking
+## Create a new Milestone
-Create a new booking.
+Create a new Milestone.
 ```
 POST /milestone
 ```